Rotation Invariant Quantization for Model Compression: Appendix

 \subsubsection{Decomposing the Rate-Distortion Curve}

 The key steps of lossy compression are quantization and compression.
 In the quantization phase, the RIQ approach is minimizing the overall model's entropy by allocating a small number of unique symbols for large-norm layers.
 To achieve (asymptotically) this entropy limit, we utilize the ANS (lossless) entropy encoder.
 In this section, we evaluate the contribution of each step to the rate-distortion tradeoff.
 Namely, the average rate per (quantized) symbol before and after ANS.
 At run-time, when a certain layer is required, it is decoded and represented at a rate according to RIQ.
-If this rate is below $8$ bits/symbol, it enables significant acceleration by performing $8$ bits integer operations, as discussed in \Cref{sec. fq}.
+If this rate is below $8$ bits/symbol, it enables significant acceleration by performing $8$ bits integer operations, as discussed in Appendix~\ref{sec. fq}.

 \Cref{fig:rate_distortion_resnet} depicts the rate-distortion curve for ResNet-50, decomposed to the quantization step (dashed lines) and the resulting compression step, following the quantization step (solid lines).
 As a baseline, the uniform scalar quantization (red color) is given for comparison with RIQ (green color).
 Interestingly, RIQ (dashed green line) outperforms the uniform quantization (dashed red line) by about $\sim 4$ bits/symbol and even its resulting compressed size by about $\sim 1$ bit/symbol.
 Indeed, the latter indicates that uniform quantization does not minimize the model's entropy.
 Applying the ANS compression following RIQ reduces additional $\sim 3$ bits/symbol (solid green line), which according to our analysis is the minimum entropy possible for a given distortion.
 Moreover, our method achieves a reduction of about $\sim 8$ bits/symbol compared to uniform scalar quantization alone, and an additional $\sim 4$ bits/symbol when ANS is applied to the uniformly quantized weights.
+For completeness, in \Cref{fig:quant_statistics}, we depict the rate per layer statistics for the ResNet-50 model with a deviation constraint of $0.5\%$, using $\eps_0=0.01$.
+Noticeably, most of the layers require less than 8 bits.
+Moreover, the average rate is 6.9 bits per symbol, as larger layers get quantized more aggressively.
+Hence, those layers' run time can be accelerated significantly when their input is quantized as well.
+Yet, if one wishes to enforce a rate that is less than 8 bit to all layers, it should pick an $\eps_0$ according to Remark~\ref{remark:rate enforcement}.